Modules

 • CAT tools available on the market

-• Machine Translation and Post-editing
+• Machine translation and post-editing

 • Basic concepts in machine translation (MT)